gsmainclusivetechlab/interop-docs/docs/testcases/creation.md

 ### Assertions

-Assertions can be used to validate that certain business conditions hold, in a more powerful way than is possible using API schema validation.
+Assertions are used to validate that certain business conditions are true, in a more powerful way than is possible using API schema validation.
+Where API schema validation can only validate the _structure_ of a message, assertions can be used to validate the _content_.
 Assertions can be performed for any value in the header or body of the request or response.
 In a response, the `status` field may also be used for assertions.

 | Name                    | Description                                                        |
 | :---------------------- | :----------------------------------------------------------------- |